dd32/td-gh-ex/readme.txt

 == Credits ==

-AT Business WordPress Theme, Copyright (C) 2018, Axle Themes AT Business is distributed under the terms of the GNU GPL
+AT Business WordPress Theme, Copyright (C) 2019, Axle Themes AT Business is distributed under the terms of the GNU GPL

-AT Business WordPress Theme is child theme of Business Key WordPress Theme, Copyright (C) 2018, Axle Themes Business Key WordPress Theme is distributed under the terms of the GNU GPL
+AT Business WordPress Theme is child theme of Business Key WordPress Theme, Copyright (C) 2019, Axle Themes Business Key WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 1.0.1 - Apr 29 2019 =
+* Minor updates

 = 1.0.0 - Jun 22 2018 =
 * Initial release